Which Lists Can I Embed?

 These portable lists have been known to eat 18 hot dogs in one 10-minute sitting.

-OK - seriously.
-Firstly, we have a monstrous database full of … everything.
+Okay-- seriously: Firstly, we have a monstrous database full of … everything.
 And it comes with metadata, images, all stuff you would have to go find and build yourself.
 So building a list for your visitors to rank is super easy.
 This is what we do, after all.

 1. Branding.
-When you create a list for your site, you can upload your own logo as the image for the list that lives on Ranker, and Ranker gets a lot of traffic.
-Speaking of Traffic (# 2), you can also add a link to your site in the list to drive traffic back to your site.
-We all know how much Google likes that kind of thing.
+When you create a list for your site, you can upload your own logo as the image for the list that lives on Ranker, and Ranker gets a lot of traffic (over 16 million unique visitors a month.)

 No. The list you embedded will be driven out to the country... to our cousin Rankster’s farm... where it will be able to run and romp and play in the fresh air, eat treats all day, and chase rabbits.

 Since the embedded version and the list on Ranker are tied together like conjoined twins, or like the Doublemint Gum girls, when one dies, the other cannot survive.
-We’d recommend that, if you delete your Ranker list, you should remove the app code from your site, but if you don't, we'll display a nice error message with a cute mascot (ominous music).
+We’d recommend that, if you delete your Ranker list, you should remove the widget code from your site, but if you don't, we'll display a nice error message with a cute mascot (ominous music).